b-ivey/final-project/README.md

 ## Instructions

 Develop a web site for your personal portfolio OR an example of explanatory journalism on an appropriate topic.
-(Other topics must be cleared with Prof. Brown.)
+Other topics must be cleared with Prof. Ivey.

 This project is worth **50 points.** (50 percent of your final grade.)